JmMcGehee/pollinator_haven/README.md

 - The My Garden page is an index view of species.
 - The Home page is an index view of all gardens and species/sightings.
 - Species and sightings are created through the same model.

+### Nature Resources

+### Steps for improvement
+- Give users their own garden access.
+- Home page with common plants and pollinators that can be added to a user's garden.
+- STYLING and Mobile Optimization.
+- Location populates to location field.
+- Locations shown on map.
+- Connecting sightings.